jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

-# Quantum Computing Basics
+# A Short Guide to Quantum Computing

 *Jon Brumfitt
 (This revision: 23 April 2025)*

 ### Preface

-This is a short introduction to quantum computation, focusing on quantum states, quantum gates, quantum circuits, quantum information and simulation, rather than implementation technologies such as superconducting qubits and quantum dots.
+This is a short introduction to quantum computation, focusing on quantum states, gates, circuits and quantum information, rather than hardware implementation technologies such as superconducting qubits and quantum dots.
+The final section looks at ways of simulating quantum computations on an ordinary computer.

 Quantum mechanics and quantum computing are, by their very nature, rather mathematical.
 I have tried to keep the maths as simple as possible and have avoided the rigorous derivations you might find in a text book.
 However, some knowledge of complex numbers, vectors and matrices is assumed.